 In today’s fast-paced world, driving safely is a habit that needs to be consistently practiced.
-Understanding these five common causes of a car crash, and knowing what to do to avoid them, can mean the difference between getting injured or arriving to your destination safely.
+Understanding these five common causes of car crashes, and what to do to avoid them as a teen driver, can mean the difference between getting injured or arriving to your destination safely.

 When you speed, you can lose control of your vehicle and it reduces the time to react to certain situations.
-The higher your speed, the less time you have to avoid a car crash.
+The higher your speed, the less time you have to avoid a collision.
 Reduce your speed, especially in congested areas, to ensure you have enough time to react and you’ll make the roads safer by doing so.
+This is the first thing within your control that you can abide by to avoid car crashes.

 There’s no excuse for drinking and driving.
 It’s fatal, irresponsible and illogical.
 Be smart and call for a safe ride or use a ride service to ensure you get home safely.
 Drunk driving is not worth the financial costs, or more importantly, costing your life or the lives of others.